Luigian/Questions/README.md

 * The returned dictionary maps every word that appears in at least one of the documents to its inverse document frequency value.

-### top_files
+### Calculating the top files matches

 * The `top_files` function accepts a query (a set of words), files (a dictionary mapping names of files to a list of their words), and idfs (a dictionary mapping words to their IDF values), and return a list of the filenames of the n top files that match the query, ranked according to tf-idf.

-* tf-idf for a term is computed by multiplying the number of times the term appears in the document by the IDF value for that term.
+* The tf-idf for a term is computed by multiplying the number of times the term appears in the document by the IDF value for that term.

 * Files are ranked according to the sum of tf-idf values for any word in the query that also appears in the file.
 Words in the query that do not appear in the file doesn't contribute to the file’s score.

 * The returned list of filenames is of length n and is ordered with the best match first.

-### top_sentences
+### Calculating the top sentences matches

 * The `top_sentences` function accepts a query (a set of words), sentences (a dictionary mapping sentences to a list of their words), and idfs (a dictionary mapping words to their IDF values), and return a list of the n top sentences that match the query, ranked according to IDF.